zuplo/docs/docs/articles/testing.md

 ### Polyfills

 If you are running unit tests in a Node.js environment, you may need to polyfill some globals.
-Zuplo itself does not run on Node.js, but because Zuplo is built on standard API, testing in Node.js is possible.
+Zuplo itself doesn't run on Node.js, but because Zuplo is built on standard API, testing in Node.js is possible.

 If you are running on Node.js 20 or later, you can use the `webcrypto` module to polyfill the `crypto` global.
 You must register this polyfill before any Zuplo